BirkdaleHigh/ps-SchoolGroups/README.md

 - Configure a scheduled job to generate a new school report for class group membership
 - Create associated email accounts
 - Tidy the cmdlet interfaces to present exported functions from a module data file.
+- Set ManagedBy on class groups to the teacher.
+    - Cannot be achieved until a unique field can by used between MIS and AD for staff, like Adno->EmployeeNumber for students.

 # Install